Chart Color Schemes

 The latest Census data sees Cobden placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Cobden's cultural diversity was found to be below average, with 92.7% of its population being Australian citizens, 93.8% born in Australia, and 98.7% speaking English only at home.
-The predominant religion in Cobden was Christianity, comprising 54.3% of the population, compared to 47.3% across Regional Vic.
-In terms of ancestry, the top three groups were Australian (38.0%), English (34.1%), and Irish (9.8%).
+Christianity is the predominant religion in Cobden, comprising 54.3% of people, compared to 47.3% across Regional Vic.
+The top three represented ancestry groups are Australian (38.0%), English (34.1%), and Irish (9.8%).

 Frequently Asked Questions - Diversity